TreyM-WSS/m2x-android/Readme.md

 ## License

-This gem is provided under the MIT license.
+This SDK is provided under the MIT license.
 See [LICENSE](LICENSE) for applicable terms.